 Debbie is extremely proud of her team at Ingwe and is grateful that their days are mostly filled with fun and laughter together.

 Kathy Terblanche: Head of Programme Development

-Kathy officially joined the Ingwe team during 2011, but has always been a part of what has been developing at Ingwe since it was first built back in the late 1990’s.
+Kathy officially joined the Ingwe team during 2011, but has always been a part of what has been developing at Ingwe since the late 1990’s.

 She has been teaching in one form or another since the early 1970’s.
 Raised in Minnesota USA, where she received a Bachelor of Science Degree in Political Science and Public Health Education.
 After receiving her Bachelor’s degrees she spent 10 years working for the YMCA.
 She then returned to school to obtain a Master of Arts degree in Science Education.
 After one year teaching for the St. Joseph, MO School District, Kathy moved to California and spent 7 years teaching in various capacities for the Orange County Department of Education in their Outdoor Science School programme.